-There you have it...five ideal places to stretch your legs on a road trip between Dublin and Dingle.
-See below for a map outlining the various pit stops.
+There you have it...five ideal places to stop and stretch your legs on a road trip between Dublin and Dingle.
 For more on our trip to Dingle see:

 Map of Ireland: Road Trip from Dublin to Dingle with Stops Along the Way

 Click on the image below to access an interactive map of the places and routes covered on the way between Dublin and Dingle.